 - Civil Rights Compliance

 - Faith-Based and Other Community Organizations

 - Confidentiality

 - Research and the Protection of Human Subjects

 - Anti-Lobbying Act

 - Financial and Government Audit Requirements

 - National Environmental Policy Act (NEPA)

 - DOJ Information Technology Standards (if applicable)

 - Single Point of Contact Review

 - Non-Supplanting of State or Local Funds

 - Criminal Penalty for False Statements

 - Compliance with Office of Justice Programs Financial Guide

 - Suspension or Termination of Funding

 - Nonprofit Organizations

-- For-Profit Organizations
+- For-profit Organizations

 - Government Performance and Results Act (GPRA)

 - Rights in Intellectual Property

 - Federal Funding Accountability and Transparency Act (FFATA) of 2006

 - Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

 - Active CCR Registration

-If a proposal is funded, the award recipient will be required to submit several reports and other materials, including quarterly financial reports, semi-annual progress reports, a final progress report, and, if applicable, an annual audit report in accordance with Office of Management and Budget Circular A-133.
+If a proposal is funded, the award recipient will be required to submit several reports and other materials, including:

+Interim reports: Grantees must submit quarterly financial reports, semi-annual progress reports, a final progress report, and, if applicable, an annual audit report in accordance with Office of Management and Budget Circular A-133.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
-If a cold case DNA hit occurs during a reporting period, a brief description of the case should be included in the progress report.
-The description should detail the type of hit (offender or forensic) and the evidence from which the hit was obtained.